onesimus-systems/onesimus-systems.github.io/dandelion/api/key-mgnt.md

 **Parameters**: None

 **Description**: Tests that the apikey is valid.
 This is a useful endpoint for extensions.
 An easy way to check the success is to check the `errorcode` field of the return object.
-A value of 0 means success, a value of 1 means failure.
-Pay careful attention to this, if comparing as a truth value it will be the opposite of what might be expected.
+A value of 0 means success, other values indicate failure means failure.

 **Example Return Data**:

 {% highlight json %}
 {
-	"data": ""
+	"data": true
 }
 {% endhighlight %}

-**Returned Values**:

-- data (string) - The message "Key is good" on success, empty on failure.

 **Permissions Needed**: